What does NBFC for sale mean?

-Mostly, the companies whose business is chiefly involved in financial activities are registered as NBFCs with the RBI.
+Mostly, the Companies whose business is chiefly involved in financial activities are registered as NBFC’s with RBI.
 These are under the supervision and have to comply with the regulations of RBI.

 If you are looking forward to establish your own NBFC business in India, there are two ways to go about it: